 What science tells us is this: hyperventilation decreasese the concentration of carbon dioxide in the blood.
 A decrease in your blood’s CO2 concentration is called hypocapnia.
 And when you are in a hypocapnic state, your urge to breathe diminishes.

 That’s because the body doesn’t usually bother to detect blood oxygen levels.
 Instead, it detects blood CO2 levels, then uses that information to prompt you to breathe.
 The more CO2, the more rapid your natural breathing.
 Less CO2 inhibits your urge to breathe.

 Therefore, hyperventilation actually ‘tricks’ you into thinking you don’t need to breathe.
 This kills some breath-hold divers who practice pre-dive hyperventilation.
-The US Navy warns against this practice here (pdf).
+Check out this info on wikipedia here (pdf).